- 1 Effects Of Sugar On Skin

-When we consume foods with high sugar levels like a generous piece of cake or white bread, our body immediately responds by increasing insulin production to tame the sugar levels.
+When we eat foods with high sugar levels like a piece of cake or white bread, our body immediately responds by increasing insulin production to tame the sugar levels.
 High levels of insulin increase the likelihood of developing inflammation.
-Hence, people with skin conditions like acne, eczema, rosacea, and psoriasis, should try and avoid eating too much sugar or will notice an exacerbation of the inflammation on their skin.
+People with skin conditions like acne, eczema, rosacea, and psoriasis, should try and avoid eating too much sugar to avoid inflammation on their skin.

 Inflammation Causes Skin Breakouts

 A diet rich in sugar creates the perfect conditions for developing acne.
-Too much sugar causes inflammation in all parts of the body, and this makes blemishes look extra red and feel painful.
-Diets rich in sugar weaken the immune system, making your skin vulnerable to acne causing bacteria that live on it.
+Too much sugar causes inflammation in all parts of the body, and this makes blemishes look red and feel painful.
+Diets rich in sugar weaken the immune system, making your skin vulnerable to acne-causing bacteria that live on it.

-Inflammation can also trigger the body to produce stress hormones such as cortisol that increases the amount of oil on your skin, which gives bacteria the greasy environment they need to breed.
+Inflammation can also trigger the body to produce stress hormones such as cortisol that increases the amount of oil on your skin.
+Extra oil gives bacteria the greasy environment they need to breed.

 Dehydrates the Skin

 Sugar dehydrates your skin by drawing water from cells.
 This causes dry, puffy skin and the scary under-eye circles.
 Drinking lots of water and refraining from sugary foods is a sure way to improve the appearance of your skin.